-B. "Contribution" means a loan, loan guarantee, gift, deposit, subscription, 141 forgiveness of indebtedness, donation, advance, pledge, payment, transfer of funds 142 between political committees, or transfer of anything of value, including personal and 143 professional services, for less than full consideration.
-"Contribution" does not include 144 interest on moneys deposited in a political committee's account, ordinary home 145 hospitality, volunteer in-kind labor or incidental expenses not in excess of twenty-five 146 dollars personally paid for by a volunteer campaign worker.
-For the purposes of this 147 chapter, contributions other than money or its equivalents shall be deemed to have a 148 money value equivalent to the fair market value of the "contribution."((-)) Sums paid for 149 tickets to fundraising events such as dinners and parties are contributions; however, the 150 amount of any such contribution may be reduced for the purpose of complying with the 151 reporting requirements of this chapter by the actual cost of consumables furnished in 152 153 connection with the purchase of such tickets, and only the excess over actual cost of such consumables shall be deemed a contribution.
-154 the candidate's final report pursuant to RCW 42.17.080(2).
+B. "Contribution" means a loan, loan guarantee, gift, deposit, subscription, forgiveness of indebtedness, donation, advance, pledge, payment, transfer of funds between political committees, or transfer of anything of value, including personal and professional services, for less than full consideration.
+"Contribution" does not include interest on moneys deposited in a political committee's account, ordinary home hospitality, volunteer in -kind labor or incidental expenses not in excess of twenty-five dollars personally paid for by a volunteer campaign worker.
+For the purposes of this chapter, contributions other than money or its equivalents shall be deemed to have a money value equivalent to the fair market value of the "contribution."((-,)) Sums paid for tickets to fundraising events such as dinners and parties are contributions; however, the amount of any such contribution may be reduced for the purpose of complying with the reporting requirements of this chapter by the actual cost of consumables furnished in connection with the purchase of such tickets, and only the excess over actual cost of such consumables shall be deemed a contribution.

-155 C. "Election cycle" means the combination of the general or special election and 156 the primary election for the office in question and begins on the date an individual 157 becomes a candidate for such office and ends on the date that candidate files ((his or her))
+C. "Election cycle" means the combination of the general or special election and the primary election for the office in question and begins on the date an individual becomes a candidate for such office and ends on the date that candidate files ((his or her)) the candidate's final report pursuant to RCW 42.17.080(2).

-advance, deposit, or gift of money or anything of value, and includes a contract, promise, 160 or agreement, whether or not legally enforceable, to make an expenditure.
-"Expenditure" 161 also includes a promise to pay; and a payment or transfer of anything of value in 162 exchange for goods, services, property, facilities, or anything of value for the purpose of 163 assisting, benefiting or honoring any public official or candidate, or assisting in furthering 164 or opposing any election campaign.
-For purposes of this chapter, expenditures other than 165 money or its equivalent shall be deemed to have a monetary value equal to the fair market 166 value of the expenditure.
-"Expenditure" shall not include: 167 1.
-The partial or complete repayment by a candidate or political committee of 168 the principal of a loan, the receipt of which loan has been properly reported; or 169 2.
-The value of in-kind labor; or 170 3.
-Fines paid as a result of any penalties imposed on a candidate for violating 171 this chapter.
-172 E. "Fair advertising" means any publication, literature or media advertising, 173 which bears the clear and conspicuous identification of the sponsoring candidate's name.
-174 F. "In-kind labor" means services provided by a person who volunteers all or a 175 176 portion of ((his/her)) the person's time to a candidate's election campaign, and who is not paid by any person for such services.
-177 G. "Independent expenditure" means an expenditure on behalf of, or opposing the 178 179 election of, any candidate, when such expenditure is made independently of the 180 candidate, ((his/her)) the candidate's political committee $((\overline{s}))$ or the candidate's agent, and
+D. "Expenditure" means a payment, contribution, subscription, distribution, loan advance, deposit, or gift of money or anything of value, and includes a contract, promise, or agreement, whether or not legally enforceable, to make an expenditure.
+"Expenditure" also includes a promise to pay; and a payment or transfer of anything of value in exchange for goods, services, property, facilities, or anything of value for the purpose of assisting, benefiting or honoring any public official or candidate, or assisting in furthering or opposing any election campaign.
+For purposes of this chapter, expenditures other than money or its equivalent shall be deemed to have a monetary value equal to the fair market value of the expenditure.
+"Expenditure" shall not include:

+1. The partial or complete repayment by a candidate or political committee of the principal of a loan, the receipt of which loan has been properly reported; or

+2. The value of in-kind labor; or

+3. Fines paid as a result of any penalties imposed on a candidate for violating this chapter.

+E. "Fair advertising" means any publication, literature or media advertising, which bears the clear and conspicuous identification of the sponsoring candidate's name.

+F. "In-kind labor" means services provided by a person who volunteers all or a portion of ((his/her)) the person's time to a candidate's election campaign, and who is not paid by any person for such services.

+G. "Independent expenditure" means an expenditure on behalf of, or opposing the election of, any candidate, when such expenditure is made independently of the candidate, ((his/her)) the candidate's political committee((${5}$)) or the candidate's agent, and when such expenditure is made without the prior consent, or the collusion, or the cooperation, of the candidate or ((his/her)) the candidate's agent or political committee.